graphprotocol/rfcs/engineering-plans/0005-subgraph-composition-query-execution.md

 ## Migration

-Subgraph composition is an additive feature and does require a migration plan.
+Subgraph composition is an additive feature and does not require a migration plan.

 ## Documentation